g2vinay/KVSpec/ClientCertificateCredentialConsistencyReview.md

  | Auth Failure | LogCredential | "Azure Identity => ERROR in GetToken() call for {Credential}: {ErrorDetails} {Stack}"|
  | Any Error beside Auth Error | LogCredential | "Azure Identity => ERROR in {Credential}: {ErrorDetails}"

-//TODO: Add and Discuss Language specific logging scenarios (which can be potentially applied across the board)